brevzin/cpp_proposals/2564_consteval_patch/consteval-patch.md

 # Proposal

-This paper proposes avoiding the `consteval` coloring problem (or, at least, mitigating the annoyances thereof) by allowing certain existing `constexpr` functions to implicitly become `consteval` functions when those functions can already only be invoked during compile time anyway.
+This paper proposes avoiding the `consteval` coloring problem (or, at least, mitigating its annoyances) by allowing certain existing `constexpr` functions to implicitly become `consteval` functions when those functions can already only be invoked during compile time anyway.

 Specifically, these three rules: